 Research published in BioMed Research International found aromatherapy using a combination of bergamot and lavender oils helped manage chronic pain in older people, as well as its associated depression and anxiety.

 Many people with arthritis pain have trouble sleeping.
 Lavender oil is known for promoting relaxation and restful sleep.
-According to the National Sleep Foundation, studies show inhaling lavender oil decreases heart rate and blood pressure and encourages deep sleep.
+According to the Sleep Foundation, studies show inhaling lavender oil decreases heart rate and blood pressure and encourages deep sleep.

 Ginger essential oil causes a warming sensation when applied to the skin.
 It's thought to increase circulation and help relieve pain.
 A study published in the Journal of the Medical Association of Thailand showed people with knee osteoarthritis experienced improvement in knee pain, symptoms, daily activities, sports activities, and quality of life when ginger extract in carrier oil was rubbed into their arthritic knees for 12 weeks.